 |In their own words||“Popular committees present a unique form of community based organizing and resistance in the tradition of the first Palestinian Intifada.
 These diverse, non-partisan committees lead community resistance to Israeli occupation in various forms, such as marches, strikes, demonstrations, direct actions and legal campaigns, as well as supporting boycott, divestment and sanctions.”|

-- Has received funding from France (French Consulate in Jerusalem), Germany (BMZ), Spain (AECID), the United Nations Development Program, as well as from various European Union funding mechanisms, including the European Neighbourhood and Partnership Instrument (ENPI), European Instrument for Democracy and Human Rights (EIDHR), and the Partnership for Peace Programme (PfP).
+- Has previously received funding from France (French Consulate in Jerusalem), Germany (BMZ), Spain (AECID), the United Nations Development Program, as well as from various European Union funding mechanisms, including the European Neighbourhood and Partnership Instrument (ENPI), European Instrument for Democracy and Human Rights (EIDHR), and the Partnership for Peace Programme (PfP).

 - In 2015, PSCC and Comet-ME received €75,000 from the French Consulate in Jerusalem, via the Social Fund for Development (FSD), for a project in Hebron assisting vulnerable families with basic infrastructure installation.